Microsoft launches AI-powered Dynamics 365 retail and anti-fraud services

-During its virtual Inspire 2020 conference, Microsoft today announced AI-powered improvements to Dynamics 365, its portfolio of enterprise planning and customer relationship management apps.
+During its virtual Inspire 2020 conference today, Microsoft announced AI-powered improvements to Dynamics 365, its portfolio of enterprise planning and customer relationship management apps.
 Connected Store, which leverages intelligent edge devices to deliver targeted alerts, is now in public preview.
 And Fraud Protection, an offering designed to protect government and retailers from account takeovers, has added new capabilities aimed at addressing fraudulent account access and data loss.

 Dynamics 365 Connected Store launched in September and uses a combination of computer vision, cameras, and internet of things (IoT) sensors to track customers inside stores and personalize recommendations based on browsing data.
 Connected Store can do things like sense the need for more staff at checkout counters, identify issues with store equipment, and surface long-term trends for managers.
 And new features like Store Traffic and Curbside Queue enable it to help retailers tackle pandemic-related challenges.